 Face to Face Support

-Contact your local CANSA Care Centre for information regarding support groups, individual counselling, dealing with your diagnosis or coping with side effects of treatment: we are able to assist with wigs, prostheses, medical equipment hire, stoma products / care, lymphoedema management, wound care, home based care.
+Contact your local CANSA Care Centre for information regarding support groups, individual counselling, dealing with your diagnosis or coping with side effects of treatment: we are able to assist with wigs, prostheses, medical equipment hire, stoma products / care, and home based care.
 Staff may also refer patients to experts in the community, for example, where physical rehabilitation is required.

 CANSA is committed to connecting people facing cancer with information, day-to-day help as well as emotional support they need in the communities where they live.
 Our aim is to ensure that cancer Survivors and their loved ones don’t have to face cancer alone; we’re here to support them through every step of their cancer journey.*